reimagined/resolve/docs/api-reference.md

 ### HTTP API

 Resolve provides a standard HTTP API that allows you to send aggregate commands and query Read Models and View Models.
-Refer to the [Standard HTTP API](curl.md) document for more information.
+Refer to the [Standard HTTP API](curl.md) article for more information.

 #### Read Model API